Dennis Balder, 75, of Pocahontas - NewsBreak

 Funeral services for 93-year-old Darlene Lux of Hartley will be Monday, February 6th, at 10:30 a.m. at St. Paul’s Lutheran Church in Hartley with burial at Pleasant View Cemetery.
 Visitation will be Sunday from 2-4 p.m. at the funeral home.
 Hartley Funeral Home is in charge of the arrangements.

-Services for 86-year-old Jean Goetsch of Spirit Lake will be Saturday, February 4th at 10 AM at Immanuel Lutheran Church in Spirit Lake.
-Visitation will be at Turner Jenness Funeral Home in Spirit Lake on Friday, February 3rd from 5 PM to 7 PM.
-Turner Jenness Funeral Home of Spirit Lake is in charge of arrangements.
+Memorial services for 94-year-old Kenneth “Kenny” Reynolds of Arnolds Park will be Monday, February 6th at 2 PM at Turner Jenness Funeral Home in Milford.
+Visitation will be at the funeral home, one hour prior to the services.
+Turner Jenness Funeral Home of Milford is in charge of arrangements.

 One Person Presumed Dead in Kossuth County House Fire